Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 We can observe the results of $\rm P_9$ compare well to $\rm M_1$ in Fig. \ref{fig:clump_comp}, where both models show a similar ionisation of the clump.
-On top of that, we can see that $\rm P_9$ creates a stronger shadow behind said clump than $\rm M_1$, which, in this case, is closer to what should be physically expected.
-Indeed, on top of the already present numerical diffusion caused by the Rusanov scheme used for both models, $\rm M_1$ tends to be an already quite diffusive model, which leads to the flux of photons encroaching on the shadow.
-This was already shown in \citet{Aubert_2008}, where comparison with a ray-tracing model highlighted this behaviour of the model.
-In this case, we can confidently say that $\rm P_9$ performs better compared to $\rm M_1$, which is a good sign.\\
+On top of that, we can see that $\rm P_9$ creates a sharper shadow behind said clump than $\rm M_1$, which, in this case, is closer to what should be physically expected.
+Indeed, \citet{Aubert_2008} showed using ray tracing that physical expectation in this test (and in a vacuum) is a sharp, linear shadow. \\

-One can however observe the modes in the photon density of $\rm P_9$.
-This is the consequence of the non-directional components of $\rm P_9$ and the oscillations that result from it.
-However, this difference compared to $\rm M_1$ has little to no impact on the temperature and neutral fraction maps, and is specific to this situation adverse to $\rm P_n$ that wouldn't be found in most simulations.\\
+One can however observe some local maxima in the photon density of $\rm P_9$.
+This is the consequence of the oscillatory out-of-beam components of the source model in $\rm P_n$ due to the truncation of the spherical harmonics development to a finite order.
+However, this difference compared to $\rm M_1$ has little to no impact on the temperature and neutral fraction maps, and is specific to this situation adverse to $\rm P_n$ that wouldn't be found in most EoR simulations.\\

+To get a better quantitative view of the behaviour of the gas inside the clump, we take a look at Fig. \ref{fig:clump_mean}, where we plot the evolution of the mean ionised fraction and mean temperature inside the clump for a longer period of time, 16 Myr.
+We can first point out that $\rm M_1$ and $\rm P_9$ converge toward the similar values, with $\rm M_1$ plateauing around a value of 0.80 mean ionised fraction.
+The discrepancy is even less obvious with the temperature.\\

+We also plot in Appendix \ref{appendixB} the same results for $\rm P_3$, for illustration purposes.
+In both ionised fraction and temperature, it overshoots compared to high order $\rm P_n$ and $\rm M_1$, going as far as to fully ionise the clump by 5 Myr of run time.
+This shows that lower orders of $\rm P_n$ cannot properly pass this test.\\